Adair, Casey, Clinton, Cumberland, Green County assistance programs.

 Increase income or find a job - Several resources are available to help the unemployed or people with a lower income either find a job or increase their income.
 Look for jobs through Kentucky Department for Employment Services, interview and/or resume services, and even get access to clothing.

 Rent, utility, and housing - A couple different programs and services are offered.
-They include the Emergency Food and Shelter Program, which offers funds and grants may be used to help the low income supplement feeding by paying for food, offer rent help and shelter (including transitional sheltering), and even money to directly pay rent/mortgage and utility assistance.
+They include the Emergency Food and Shelter Program, which offers funds and grants may be used to help the low income supplement feeding by paying for food, offer rent help and shelter (including transitional sheltering).
+There may also be loans or additional money to directly pay rent/mortgage, security deposits and utility assistance.
 Another option is the Community Services Block Grant Program.

 Money to pay energy bills - One option is the low income energy assistance program.
 The other is the Kentucky Utilities Home Energy Assistance Program (KU/HEA).
 The LIHEAP Subsidy Component is more of an ongoing payment stream, and the component begins in early November and runs approximately five to seven weeks of each and every year.
 There are income criteria and family size considerations when applying.
 Potential clients of LIHEAP do not have to be out of fuel or receive a notice of disconnection to qualify for energy help.
 The other part of LIHEAP is the Crisis Component, and this function begins in early January of each and every year and it continues through mid-March or until available funds from the program are expended.
 The home/apartment must be within four days of depletion of its energy source.